-&lt;sup>10 Written Communications to MRA and The Advocates for Human Rights from Moroccan NGOs, May 23, 2014.
+31 Written Communications to MRA and The Advocates for Human Rights from Moroccan NGOs, May 23, 2014.

-&lt;sup>11 Penal Code articles 400 and 401.
+32 Penal Code articles 400 and 401.

-&lt;sup>13 Written Communications to MRA and The Advocates for Human Rights from Moroccan NGOs, May 27, 2014.
+34 Written Communications to MRA and The Advocates for Human Rights from Moroccan NGOs, May 27, 2014.

-busy, told her not to get blood on their chairs, and directed her to the hospital to obtain a medical certificate.
+street; she fled went to the police station to file a complaint.
+The police asked her to leave and wash the blood off of her first.
+When she asked for protection they replied that they were busy, told her not to get blood on their chairs, and directed her to the hospital to obtain a medical certificate.35

-9. Rape cases are difficult to prove, as actual physical injuries are required to prove non-consent; victims who report rape risk prosecution for illicit sexual relations.
-Sexual relations outside the framework of legal marriage remain illegal in Morocco.
-Discriminatory legal provisions continue to place the burden of proof solely on the victim of violence.
+21. Rape cases are difficult to prove, as actual physical injuries are required to prove non-consent; victims who report rape risk prosecution for illicit sexual relations.
+Sexual relations outside the framework of legal marriage remain illegal in Morocco.36 Discriminatory legal provisions continue to place the burden of proof solely on the victim of violence.

 A woman stabbed by her live in partner obtained the necessary 21-day disability medical certificate and went to file a complaint at the police station.
-She was interrogated and then arrested for illicit sexual relations, while in the meantime the violent partner fled town.
+She was interrogated and then arrested for illicit sexual relations, while in the meantime the violent partner fled town37.

-10. Further, the government itself has made contradictory statements as to whether or not marital rape is a crime in Morocco.
-In November 2011 the Moroccan government declared to the United Nations Committee on Torture that marital rape was in fact a crime under the Moroccan Penal Code.
-However, in contrast, during a meeting with an alliance of Moroccan NGOs in March 2013 the Minister of Justice declared that it was be impossible to criminalize marital rape because "you can't deprive a man of what is rightfully his."

-11. Violence against women Cells (multi-sector Committees of justice, health, and law enforcement personnel established at each Court of First Instance) remain ineffective and not functional, limited to a purely administrative bureaucratic role of completing paperwork rather than providing information, services or protection to women victims of violence.
+- 22. Further, the government itself has made contradictory statements as to whether or not marital rape is a crime in Morocco.38 In November 2011 the Moroccan government declared to the United Nations Committee on Torture that marital rape was in fact a crime under the Moroccan Penal Code.39 However, in contrast, during a meeting with an alliance of Moroccan NGOs in March 2013 the Minister of Justice declared that it was be impossible to criminalize marital rape because "you can't deprive a man of what is rightfully his."40 - 23.
+Violence against women Cells (multi-sector Committees of justice, health, and law enforcement personnel established at each Court of First Instance) remain ineffective and not functional, limited to a purely administrative bureaucratic role of completing paperwork rather than providing information, services or protection to women victims of violence.
 Many women report that they prefer to seek assistance from local NGOs instead.

-A women victim of violence by her husband filed for divorce for irreconcilable differences after five criminal complaints in two years that went unpursued.
+A woman victim of violence by her husband filed for divorce for irreconcilable differences after five criminal complaints in two years that went unpursued.
 During the mandatory reconciliation session, the public social worker criticized the woman for filing for divorce and for "wanting to destroy her family."
-The social worker said that she could "tell from his face the husband was a good and nice person and any woman would be happy to marry him."
+The social worker said that she could "tell from his face the husband was a good and nice person and any woman would be happy to marry him."41

-12. Draft bills addressing violence against women: Since 2006, the Moroccan Government has made
+24. Draft bills addressing violence against women: Since 2006, the Moroccan Government has made numerous and on-going public declarations nationally and to international bodies of its

-Written Communications to MRA and The Advocates for Human Rights from Moroccan NGOs, May 27, 2014.
+35 Written Communications to MRA and The Advocates for Human Rights from Moroccan NGOs, May 27, 2014.
+36 Moroccan Penal Code, Articles 490 and 491.